moneroexamples/compile-cpp-ethereum-on-arch/README.md

 /opt/bin/eth --morden
 ```

+To get some testnet ether can go to [faucet.ma.cx:3000](http://faucet.ma.cx:3000/)

 **Do some CPU mining on the mainet:**

 Start eth node in one terminal window with json-rpc enable (`-j`):